InformationArchitecture-YU/Lab-05/readme.md

 ## Description

-In this lab we will deploy an ec2 sever with Neo4j installed utilizing the Amazon marketplace and AMI (amazon machine Images) which let people create deploy amazon services with addtional software and customizations already installed and ready to go.
+Neo4J is a native NoSQL, graph database platform using Cypher querying language<sup>1</sup>.
+Graph databases are optimized for managing relationships and networks.
+In this lab we will deploy an Amazon EC2 sever with Neo4j installed utilizing the Amazon marketplace and Amazon Machine Images (AMI).
+AMIs allow consumers to create and deploy Amazon services with addtional software and customizations already installed and ready for use.
+After installations we will connect to your EC2 Neo4J instance in the cloud using the Neo4J browser connection.

+The Lab will require you to

 ### 1. launch an ec2